 The Robotic Chemistry Testbed is physical instantiation of a tunable Stochastic Chemical Reaction Network.
-It consists of three simple types of robots that are also randomly stirred on an air table.
+It consists of three types of simple robots that are randomly stirred on an air table.
 They are machined from polyurethane foam with embedded magnets.
-One type of robot has an analog circuit connected to solar cells that allow it to collect energy and break apart the dimers formed by the other two types.
-In this project I helped with the initial design and advised a team of undergraduate students with the construction and detailed design.
+One type of robot has an analog circuit connected to solar cells that allow it to collect energy and break apart the dimers formed by the other two robot types.
+In this project I helped with the initial design and advised a team of undergraduate students with the detailed design and construction.

 The Programmable Parts Testbed is a stochastic self assembly experiment.
-Triangular robots are randomly stirred on an air table so that their motion cannot be controlled be directly controlled by the experimentor.
+Triangular robots are randomly stirred on an air table so that their motion cannot be directly controlled by the experimentor.
 However, the robots binding behavior with respect to other robots can be controlled by specifying local rules as a graph grammar.
-We showed how to create grammars to build arbitrary shapes and used the testbed as an instantiation of a Stochastic Chemical Reaction network.
+We showed how to create grammars to build arbitrary shapes by using the testbed as an instantiation of a Stochastic Chemical Reaction network.
 I did most of the electrical and mechanical design work for these robots as well as writing the embedded control software for interpreting graph grammars.

-- N. Napp, J. M. Wu, O. R. Rappoli, and R. Nagpal, Materials and Mechanisms for Amorphous Robotic Construction In International Conference on Intelligent Robots and Systems (IROS12), Vilamoura, Portugal, 2012.
+- N. Napp, J. M. Wu, O. R. Rappoli, and R. Nagpal.
+Materials and Mechanisms for Amorphous Robotic Construction.
+International Conference on Intelligent Robots and Systems (IROS12), Vilamoura, Portugal, 2012.
 [PDF]

 - N. Napp and E. Klavins.
 Robust by Composition: Programs for Multi-Robot Systems.
 International Conference on Robotics and Automation (ICRA10), Anchorage, AK, USA, pp 2459---66, 2010.
 [PDF]